aws-samples/amazon-connect-live-agent-translation/README.md

 4. After the stack is successfully launched, note the following outputs.
 It could take a few minutes for the stack to launch the solution.
     1. **cloudfrontEndpoint** – This is the CloudFront URL you will use to access the agent portal.
 You can find this in the **Output** tab for the stack.
 5. Create a lambda layer by cloning and following up the instructions on the following repository  <https://github.com/amazon-connect/amazon-connect-audio-utils/tree/master>  Keep in mind that docker is required for this step.
-6. Add the layer to the lambda function with the following name HSSDemo-Transcribe-Polly
+6. Add the layer to the lambda function with the following name mlcc-Transcribe-Polly

 ## Section 2: Configuring Amazon Connect instance